restic/restic/doc/060_forget.rst

 .. note:: Specifying ``--keep-tag ''`` will match untagged snapshots only.

-When ``forget`` is run with a policy, restic loads the list of all snapshots, then groups these by host name and list of directories.
-The grouping options can be set with ``--group-by``, to e.g. group snapshots by only paths and tags use ``--group-by paths,tags``.
-The policy is then applied to each group of snapshots separately.
+When ``forget`` is run with a policy, restic first loads the list of all snapshots and groups them by their host name and paths.
+The grouping options can be set with ``--group-by``, e.g. using ``--group-by paths,tags`` to instead group snapshots by paths and tags.
+The policy is then applied to each group of snapshots individually.
 This is a safety feature to prevent accidental removal of unrelated backup sets.
+To disable grouping and apply the policy to all snapshots regardless of their host, paths and tags, use ``--group-by ''`` (that is, an empty value to ``--group-by``).

 Additionally, you can restrict the policy to only process snapshots which have a particular hostname with the ``--host`` parameter, or tags with the ``--tag``